 - Thematic emphases; for example, exploring class politics, ethnic conflicts and/or economic development in West and East Africa.

 - Comparative emphases; for example, problems of development, governance, public health or family and gender.

-The student should indicate the focus of the minor at the time of registration.
+The student should indicate the proposed focus of the minor in writing at the time of registration for the minor.

-The final requirement for the Africana Studies minor is a senior thesis or its equivalent.
-If the department in which the student is majoring requires a thesis, the Africana Studies requirement can be satisfied by writing on a topic that is approved in writing by her department and the Africana Studies Director.
-If the major department does not require a thesis, a seminar-length essay is required.
-The essay may be written within the framework of a particular course or as an independent study project.
-The topic must be approved in writing by both the instructor in question and the Africana Studies Program Director.
-A copy of the thesis or the essay will become the property of the Africana Studies archives.
+The final requirement is a capstone experience that consolidates or synthesizes the student's focus in the minor (e.g. a thematic or comparative emphasis).
+This constitutes a sixth course or its equivalent.
+This can be satisfied by taking a capstone course at the 300-level within the major or another field.
+If the department in which the student is majoring requires a thesis, the Africana Studies requirement can be satisfied by writing on a topic related to the minor that is approved by the student's department.
+If the major department does not require a thesis or the student does not choose to write a thesis, a seminar essay may be substituted written within the framework of a capstone course or as an independent study project.
+A copy of the thesis or the seminar essay will be retained in the Africana Studies archives.